thumbnail image

 Slide to view more >

-With the sun warming up the atrium, and the windows closed to contain warm air within, living spaces benefit from passive solar heat capture that circulate warmth throughout.
+In the winter, when temperatures drop, the same atrium lanterns welcome the warming sun, and the windows are closed to contain warm air within, benefitting living spaces with solar heat capture that circulates warmth throughout the house.

 PROGRESS